-Ireland is a top bucket-list destination.
+Ireland is a top bucket-list destination and one of the most friendly countries in the world.
 It is home to stunning sights, natural wonders, a dynamic cultural scene, historic lands, sporting opportunities, photo-ops and our very own cultural mascot, Guinness!
 And somehow, no matter how much the Emerald Isle evolves, traces of Ireland’s mysterious ancient past are never out of sight.

 Here are the 14 reasons why everyone should visit Ireland at least once!